mcmah309/error_set/README.md

 `error_set` allows you to define errors quickly and precisely.
 Correctly scoping errors is easy and no wrapping of various error enum types is necessary, just use `.into()` or `?` (or `coerce!` macro).
 This approach ensures that each function only deals with relevant error variants, avoiding the clutter and inefficiency of mega enums.
+`error_set` also makes display messages and tracking context easy.
 By using `error_set`, your project can maintain clear and precise error definitions, enhancing code readability and maintainability without the tedious process of manually defining and managing error relations.